Taxation of employee offerings

 2 The rules provided by present law on issues of corporate stock

 Share issues conducted by limited liability companies are controlled by the legal provisions laid down in Chapter 9 of the Companies Act (624/2006).
 Accordingly, pursuant to Chapter 9, § 1.1 of the Act, companies may issue new shares or transfer treasury shares (i.e. carry out an issue of shares).
-Pursuant to § 1.2, share issues can be against payment (a share issue against payment) or free of charge (a share issue without payment).
+Pursuant to § 1.2, share issues can be either against payment (a share issue against payment) or free of charge (a share issue without payment).

 The provisions of Companies Act additionally set out rules on existing shareholders’ pre-emptive rights to the shares being issued.
 Pursuant to Chapter 9, § 3.1, the existing shareholders have a pre-emptive right, the extent of which is proportional to their current holdings of shares.
 When the pre-emptive right laid down in § 3 of the Act is ignored (as in a “directed” issue to a limited group of subscribers only), the reasons for the derogation must satisfy the requirements laid down in Companies Act.
 The requirements are found in the provisions of Chapter 9, § 4.